The

 while the largest and oldest state was Amber, now part of Jaipur.

-Kachwaha clan.
-There are approximately 71 subclans of the Kachwaha,
+clan.
+There are approximately 71 subclans of the Kachwaha, including

-Khangarot, and Kumbhani.
-They claim descent from Kusha, the younger
+and Kumbhani.
+They claim descent from Kusha, the younger of the

-of the twin sons of Rama.
-The Kachwaha clan ruled in Jaipur right
+twin sons of Ram.
+The Kachwaha clan ruled in Jaipur right up until

-up until modern times.
-The last ruling Maharaja of Jaipur was
+modern times.
+The last ruling Maharaja of Jaipur was Sawai Man Singh

-independence in 1948, Sawai Man Singh peacefully acceded the state
+1948, Sawai Man Singh peacefully acceded the state of Jaipur to

-of Jaipur to the Government of India.
-He then was appointed the
+the Government of India.
+He then was appointed the first Rajpramukh

 Kuldevi